La Tragédie de Salomé (1907/10): Florent Schmitt’s sinuous temptress, seducing audiences for over 100 years.

 The 1913 concert performance of Florent Schmitt’s La Tragédie de Salomé with the Concertgebouw Orchestra shared billing with Ernest Chausson’s Symphony in B-Flat.

-Indeed, fortunate audiences on five continents have had the opportunity to see and hear this “perilously seductive” score — as one music critic from BBC Music Magazine has described it recently.
+As this accounting of historic performances would suggest, fortunate audiences on six continents have had the opportunity to see and hear this “perilously seductive” score — as one music critic from BBC Music Magazine has described it recently.
 The partial listing below of post-World War II public performances attests to the piece’s widespread reach over the past 75 years.

 [N.B.
 Special thanks to Chandler Cudlipp, former artistic advisor at the Orchestre Philharmonique de Monte-Carlo, for his assistance in compiling the performance listing below.
 Additions and corrections to the information are welcomed.]